fyziktom/VirtualEconomyFramework/README.md

 -	That should be all about preparing the Database.

 2. ASP.NET Core 5.0
--	If you do not have installed ASP.NET Core 5.0 runtime libraries you have to install it before you run VEFramework.
+-	If you do not have installed ASP.NET Core 5.0 runtime and .NET Core 5.0 runtime libraries you have to install it before you run VEFramework.
 -	Go to the https://dotnet.microsoft.com/download/dotnet/5.0 and download latest release and follow common installation instruction for your platform.

-3. Creating first admin user
+3. Creating first admin user - Optional - Just with Db
 -	Run “VEUserUtility.exe” Follow the instructions in console.
 -	Type “1” for add new user.
 At first fill login - “admin” and then full username “John Doe” (just example).
 All confirm with “enter” after input.
 -	Type “2” to create password.
 At first fill login and then password.
 All confirm with “enter” after input.
 -	That is all.
 Now you can use this account to login in VEconomy UI and create other users in UI.

-4. Download and synchronize Neblio desktop wallet
+4. Download and synchronize Neblio desktop wallet - Optional
 -	Go to the https://nebl.io/wallets/ and download wallet for your platform.
 -	Move “neblio-qt.exe” to some folder and set the path in “appsettings.json” of “VEQTWalletExecutor.exe”
 -	If you do not want to use VEQTWalletExecutor you do not need to setup this.